When the elevator doors opened, the teenager Pat was expecting to find inside smiled at her.

 Perhaps the contents of that desk drawer held the answer to what was going on with her.

-Upon her return from the coffee house, after talking with Pat, she had gone upstairs where she and Marnie stayed until Cordelia called them down for dinner.
+Upon her return from Duncan’s coffee shop, after talking with Pat, she had gone upstairs where she and Marnie stayed until Cordelia called them down for dinner.
 When they made it to the table, they found themselves taking the meal alone.
 According to Cordelia, Pat had decided to eat her dinner and take a phone call from Uncle Bill upstairs in her bedroom.

 Marnie explained once Cordelia was out of earshot.